 With an organic waste collection program, Bellingham residents put their organic waste in a separate, 60-gallon green bin with a yellow lid through SSC’s FoodPlus! program.
 The organic waste is then taken to Green Earth Technology in Whatcom County where it is composted into a nutrient-rich soil amendment that helps plants grow.

-SSC offers a discounted senior rate for residential customers in Bellingham who meet low-income requirements or are on permanent disability.
-You can call the Bellingham Finance Department at (360) 778-8010 to see if you qualify for the discounted senior rate on your garbage bill.
+The City also offers a discounted rate on water, sewer, and stormwater utilities provided by the City of Bellingham if you meet one of the above criteria.
+Please contact the Bellingham Finance Department at (360) 778-8010 to see if you qualify for the discounted rates on your utility or garbage bills.

 Organic waste collection reduces the amount of organic material that ends up in landfills that could otherwise be composted into a beneficial product.
 Organic waste collection results in fewer garbage pick-ups each month and reduces climate emissions.